Takusuno/matplot2tikzfix/README.md

    1. `ruff format . --check` (remove the `--check` flag to let `ruff` do the formatting)
    2. `ruff check .`
    3. `mypy .`
-   4. NOTE: Currently, all three steps result in many errors.
+   4. NOTE: Currently, the last step results in many errors.
 Ideally, we come to a state where all checks pass succesfully and that only commits without errors are merged into the main branch.
 For now, however, commits that do not make performance worse, should be allowed to be merged on the main branch.